 What should I do if my child knocks out a tooth?

-When a tooth falls out, rinse the mouth out with warm water and then apply a cold compress.
+When a tooth falls out, rinse the mouth out with warm water and then apply a cold compress to the area.
 If the tooth is a primary tooth that has naturally fallen out, no further action is necessary.
-If the primary tooth has been knocked out due to an accident or trauma, call our dental office and schedule an appointment.
+If the primary tooth has been knocked out due to an accident or trauma, call our office and schedule an appointment.
 A space maintainer may be needed to help the permanent teeth grow in properly.

 If a permanent tooth has been knocked out, there may be a chance it can be reattached.
-After rinsing the crown of the tooth only, have your child hold the tooth in the mouth while you travel to our office or place it in a container of milk.
+After rinsing the crown of the tooth only, place it in a container of milk.
+Call or come into the office right away.
 In these situations, we will try to see you and your child immediately.
-Please give our office a call!

 My child plays sports.
 How can we protect their teeth?

-If your child is involved in intense physical activities, such as wrestling, football, basketball, skateboarding, and more, we may suggest a mouth guard.
-Mouth guards are designed to protect the teeth, gums, and lips.
-Many sponsored activities require the use of mouth guards or other protective gear.
-We will work together with you to determine the best mouth guard to use for your child’s specific situation.
+If your child is involved in intense physical activities, such as wrestling, football, basketball, skateboarding and more, it is a good idea for your child to wear a mouthguard.
+Mouthguards are designed to protect the teeth, gums and lips.
+Many sponsored activities require the use of mouthguards or other protective gear.
+We will work together with you to determine the best mouthguard to use for your child’s specific situation.